tentwentyfour/docker-behat/README.md

 If you need adapt the project to your needs, clone, modify the `Dockerfile` and from the source directory, run:

     docker build -t 1024/behat .

+## Docker Hub

+This repository is availabe as an automated build: [1024/behat](https://registry.hub.docker.com/u/1024/behat/) on the Docker Hub Registry.